home-assistant/home-assistant.io/source/_docs/configuration/events.markdown

 Event `automation_reloaded` is fired when automations have been reloaded and thus might have changed.

-This event has no addition data.
+This event has no additional data.

 ## Event `scene_reloaded`

 Event `scene_reloaded` is fired when scenes have been reloaded and thus might have changed.

-This event has no addition data.
+This event has no additional data.

 ## Event `platform_discovered`